tandelmanish6951/TripleTen-Projects/Sprint 3- Business Analytics/readme.md

 **Goal:** Understand how effectively product page views convert into purchases.
 **Steps Completed:**
 - Created a new sheet: `conversion_funnel`
-- Built a pivot table counting unique users at each stage of the funnel (view → cart → purchase)
+- Built a pivot table counting unique users at each stage of the funnel
 - Added total conversion rate and step-to-step conversion rate formulas
 **Answered in:** `conversion_funnel` sheet